IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 #### Position to a key within the EzNoSQL database
 Issues a request to locate a specific key value (or a key value greater than or equal to) the desired key range.
 When the key value length is zero, positioning will be to the first or last document in the database based on the search order parameter: a search order (specified with the `znsq_open()` API) of forward (default) will position to the first document, while backward will position to the last document.
 Following a successful position, a `result_set` token is returned which is then used as input for subsequent sequential retrieves or updates/deletes.
 Positioning is therefore required prior to issuing the `znsq_next_result()`, `znsq_update_result()`, or the `znsq_delete_result()` APIs.
 Positioning should be terminated by using the `znsq_close_result()` API in order to release the `result_set`.

-When using alternate keys and search_method_option equal to one, key values may be generic (partial key value).
+When using alternate keys with a search_method_option equal to one and searching in a forward (ascending) direcction, key values may be generic (partial key value).
 Documents which match the generic key or are greater than will be returned for subsequent retrieves.
-When providing a generic key for a string, the key value should include the ending double quotes.
+When providing a generic key for a string it should still include ending double quotes which are not part of the actual key value and will not be used in the search for the generic key value.

 #### Parameters